 What does asthma during pregnancy mean?

-Asthma is a condition that leads to inflammation of the airways.
+Asthma is a condition that leads to inflammation of the airways and is the most common chronic condition in pregnancy.
 Normally when you breathe, the air goes through your nose, to the airways, and into the lungs.
 Your lungs have small air passages that make it possible for oxygen distribution to other parts of the body.